WLTools/LanguageSpec/docs/Resources/List-of-W-Language-Projects.md

 * [FoxySheep](https://github.com/rljacobson/FoxySheep).
 A relatively complete, easy to understand, easy to hack parser and FullForm emitter.
 Based on ANTLR4, FoxySheep targets Java and Python.
 Written by Robert Jacobson.
 BSD license.
 * [Mathematica IntelliJ Plugin](http://wlplugin.halirutan.de/).
 A mature, well-tested Wolfram Language parser capable of emitting FullForm and doing various code analysis.
 The parser is a beautiful example of a Pratt parser, a top-down operator precedence parsing strategy first described by Vaughan Pratt in the 70s.
 MIT license for the code, but also includes proprietary data that is Copyright © 2013 Wolfram Research, Inc., that is distributed under a restricted use license.
-* [Symja-parser](https://github.com/axkr/symja-parser) is the Mathematica parser for [Symja - Java Computer Algebra Library](https://bitbucket.org/axelclk/symja_android_library/wiki/Home), "a general purpose Java library for symbolic mathematics" by Axel Kramer.
-Symja contains a Mathematica parser for a reasonable subset of Mathematica.
-Apache License.
 * [WL](https://github.com/cznic/wl): A lex/yacc based parser written in Go by by Jan Mercl.
 BSD license.

 ### Inactive